-Costs: Students will be provided with one general Advanced level textbook and one older Edexcel AS textbook.
+Costs: Students will be provided with one general Advanced level textbook.
 It will be recommended that students purchase a textbook written for the new specification - they will be advised on which will be most useful.

-Year 12 AS: Mechanics, Electric circuits, Materials, Waves and particle nature of light, experimental physics Years 13: Electric & magnetic fields, further mechanics, particle physics, thermal physics, nuclear physics, cosmology, experimental physics.
+Year 12 AS: Mechanics, Electric Circuits, Materials, Waves and Particle Nature of Light, Experimental Physics Year 13: Electric & Magnetic fields, Further Mechanics, Particle Physics, Thermal Physics, Nuclear Physics, Cosmology, Experimental Physics.